-Includes 2 subsections that support an outcome where Health and disability services are provided in a safe environment appropriate to the age and needs of the people receiving services that facilitates independence and meets the needs of people with disabilities.
+Includes 2 subsections that support an outcome where Health and disability services are Subsections provided in a safe environment appropriate to the age and needs of the people receiving applicable to this services that facilitates independence and meets the needs of people with disabilities. service fully attained.

 The building holds a current warrant of fitness.
 Residents can freely mobilise within the communal areas with safe access to the outdoors, seating, and shade.
 External garden areas have suitable and safe pathways.
-The dementia areas are secure.
-There is a mix of bedrooms with shared ensuites and hand basins only.
-There are communal and shared shower and toilets with privacy locks.
-Rooms are personalised.
+The dementia area is secure.
+Resident rooms are personalised.
+All bedrooms are single with ensuite toilets (shared between two rooms) or full ensuites.

 There is suitable lighting, ventilation, and heating in all areas.

-There is an emergency management plan in place and adequate civil defence supplies in the event of an emergency including Covid-19.
+There is an emergency management plan in place and adequate civil defence supplies in the event of an emergency, including Covid-19.
 There is an approved evacuation scheme and emergency supplies for at least three days.
 A staff member trained in CPR and first aid is on duty at all times.